Best Squirrel Gun | How to Hunt Squirrels With a .22 Rifle

 What is the Best Gun to Hunt Squirrel With, A Shotgun or .22 Rifle?

-It really depends on who you learn from, but I know just as many shotgun turkey hunters as I do .22 Rifle hunters.
-To me, it comes down to a couple of questions when hunting squirrels; which gun is easier to hunt with, and which gun is safer?
-I believe that the answer is a resounding win for the .22 rifle because .22 rifles are normally much lighter than shotguns and offer much more precision.
+It depends on who you learn from, but I know as many shotgun turkey hunters as I do .22 Rifle hunters.
+It comes down to a couple of questions when hunting squirrels: which gun is easier to hunt with, and which gun is safer?
+The answer is a resounding win for the .22 rifle because .22 is normally much lighter than shotguns and offers much more precision.

 For those waterfowl and buckshot deer hunters, it only takes one steel pellet to crack a tooth or cause digestive issues for you to think twice about shotguns.
-I know many people that have either lost a tooth or cracked one in half from missing a pellet as they clean their squirrels or duck.
+I know many people who have lost a tooth or cracked one in half from missing a pellet as they clean their squirrels or ducks.
 If you hunt with a good .22 rifle, you’ll never have to worry about chomping on steel again.

 Prices accurate at time of writing